How To Create A Brand Guidelines Manual

 - Website or social media – What content should be shared on the company's website or social media channels?

 7. Test and refine.
 Finally, go through the guidelines and test their effectiveness.
 Ask your coworkers what they think of the guidelines.
 If your guidelines are meant for external use, ask people in the community for feedback.
-You can also post your guidelines on your website or social media channel for people to comment on.
+You can also post your guidelines on your website or social media channel for people to comment.

 Brand Guidelines Examples

-Brand guidelines come in many shapes and sizes, but they all share one common theme – good design.
 Whether you work for a small business or a multi-billion dollar corporation, having a good brand strategy is critical to your success.

 For example, brand guidelines ensure that your products are consistent from one category to the next.
 They also help ensure that your website stays organised and that the user experience is consistent from visit to visit.
 They even guide your marketing campaigns' colours, fonts, and photography.